pnixMorph/devops-training/Week4/Kubernetes.md

  Password: <paste-api-token>
  ```

-Now you have a registry, run the following command to tag your local image with its fully-qualified destination path and use your registry name:you can now push your image to the registry.
+Now you have a registry, run the following command to tag your local image with its fully-qualified destination path and use your registry name.

 ```bash
 docker tag my-web-app registry.digitalocean.com/<your-registry-name>/my-web-app